Yokohama Municipal Subway: Lines

-Line 4 is nicknamed the Green Line.
-Upon the addition to the network of this line on March 30, 2008, the Blue Line and Green Line monikers came into official use.
+and Line 4 is nicknamed the Green Line.
+The Blue Line and Green Line monikers came into official use when the latter was added to the network on March 30, 2008.

 Transfer between the Blue and Green Line is possible at Center-Kita and Center-Minami Stations.
-Feeder bus services from western Kawasaki City area run to Azamino Station.
+Feeder bus services from the western Kawasaki City area run to Azamino Station.